taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 #### Back on the **LOWER ESTATES ORBITAL STATION**

 Three small square panels in a row that spans the width of the page: We see Min's ear, with just barely visible shadows of her eSyrup tatoos writhing, as a warning siren of station emergency medical services wails in the distance.
 As we see Min's eyes turn from the viewing port to check for the source of the sound, she gets bumped hard enough to knock her head into the viewing port.

-From behind her, out of panel, a distant mechanical voice cries: "Whoops, sorry!"
+Large panel spanning the width of the page: Min turns to see an emergency medical team (EMT) and their floater (vehicle) moving painstakingly slowly in the center of the nearest set of moving rails, as people swim out of the way and crowd her view.

-Large panel spanning the width of the page: Min turns to see a tall teen, gangly limbs fully covered in the traditional multi-layers of the BIOSILICA cult, tumbling through a crowd as people swim out of the way of an emergency medical team and their floater (vehicle).
-The teen holds a large cup of drink in one hand, straw disappearing into the folds of their face mask, while ineffectually flailing with the other hand.
+On the other side of the EMT and their vehicle, Min catches sight of a tall teen, gangly limbs fully covered in the traditional multi-layers of the BIOSILICA cult, swimming gleefully and deftly in all corners of the low-gravity **LOWER ESTATES ORBITAL STATION**.
+The teen holds a large cup of drink in one hand, straw disappearing into the folds of their face mask, while gracefully using the other to push off a wall there, grab a pipe to turn a corner there.
 A cuttlefish mechapet floats nearby and holds on for dear life, with amorphous arms clinging to the teen's neck, shoulders, and head.
-The eSyrup embroidery along the front of the teen's face mask rearrenges itself into large letters that spell "Sorry!"
+We hear a distant mechanical "Wheeeeeeeeee!"

 Tall rectangular panel: View of Min, from below, as she stares up at the tall BIOSILICA teen with slight dumbfoundedness, one hand still on the viewing port.
-In the viewing port behind Min we see the reflection of the BIOSILICA teen as a dense crowd of people start to laugh and some try to help her re-stabilize, while the rest of the crowd try to keep moving towards their own destinations, all while leaving a path for the emergency medical services.
+In the viewing port behind Min we see the reflection of the BIOSILICA teen take a corner a little too fast and tumble into a dense crowd of people moving towards their own destinations via the moving rails.

-Tall rectangular panel: The BIOSILICA teen is now being towed by her free hand by some friendly older Orbiters.
-The teen takes a loud slurp of drink through the straw.
-The wail of the emergency medical services as it leaves passes behind the scene.
+Tall rectangular panel: The BIOSILICA teen is now being told off by some disgruntled older Orbiters.
+The teen holds their drink half like a shield, half in seeming supplication, while the front of their face mask rearranges to say "Sorry!"

-2 wide panels, full width of page: The crowd begins to disperse.
-The BIOSILICA teen looks over their shoulder with a new message on the mask: "Thanks everyone!"
-The cuttlefish mechapet, now being towed along, happily gurgles: "Wheehaveanicedaaaay!"
+2 wide panels, full width of page: The disgruntled older Orbiters begin to disperse.
+The BIOSILICA teen swims away while looking over their shoulder with "Sorry!" still on their face mask.
+The cuttlefish mechapet swims backwards while bowing and crying: "So sorry, so sorry, have a nice day!"

-Bottom of the page: Min stares after the BIOSILICA teen, then shakes herself out of her reverie.
-She pushes off from the tunnel wall, aiming to swim in the opposite direction.
+Bottom of the page: Min stares after the BIOSILICA teen, then looks around the station with new eyes.
+She pushes off from the tunnel wall, not even looking at the paths demarked by the moving rails.

-### Page 6 and 7
+### Page 6

-Min finds the platform for the school shuttle.
+Min is perched on the support beams, made of eSyrup-infused metal, munching on a small lumpy apple as she looks down at the platform for the ISE Corps Shuttle.
 The entrance to the platform is guarded by World Government Security Wardens, who are scanning everyone entering the platform for illegal substances and unregistered eSyrup products.

+Series of small panels show zoomed-in view of Min eating the apple from the bottom, meticulously spitting the seeds into a cloth in her hand as she consumes everything except the stem.

+Transition to flashback: In one panel, we see the World Government Security Wardens and their scanners reflected in Min's eye...

 #### Flashback

+...in the next panel, we see Min's eye reflecting a view from the bottom of the Recife World Government Shuttle Barge Service Station, grubby metal piercing the sky above the easternmost tip of the South American continent.
+The position of the sun says it's midday; the sky is smeared with grey-green-yellow light.

+Zoom out to see Min looking up still, while the Earther **GANGIE** she just bribed is still tucking away the plastic bottle caps used as currency in the underground cities.
+They are standing near a tunnel entrance with a door that has been disguised to blend in with the surrounding, strange flora.

+### Page 7

+We see the top of Min's pack in a crowded marketplace.
+There are rock walls everywhere; we are deep underground.
+Artifical light streams from the fabrics that cover and divide the market stalls, casting a strange, multi-source glow that softens most shadows.

+Min walks up to the back of a market stall covered in fabrics screen-printed with World Government propoganda advertising work on Orbital construction projects as exciting, once-in-a-lifetime opportunities.
+A stick is tied on a long string at about head height on the fabric.
+Min takes the stick and raps it against the fabric.
+A flap in the fabric slowly cuts itself to create a opening big enough to let Min inside.

+Earther **GANGIE** trader: "Did you bring it?"

+View from inside, fabric on this side exuding dimmer light, the flap still open to the outside.

+Min reveals a pouch heavy with patua fruits.
+A beefy hand reaches for the pouch, but Min tucks it back into her jacket.

+Min: "And you?"

+We see a table with a small vial of purple, strangely dark liquid and a tiny, discreet injector device.

+Min: "I'll need to scan it."

+Earther **GANGIE** trader: "Hmph.
+Of course."

+Min stretches a palm toward the vial, and on her palm her eSyrup tatoos reshape into a QR code.
+The eSyrup tatoos then exude light in the QR code pattern, making it 3-D. The 3-D QR code made of precisely controlled rays of light now envelope the vial, and the light flickers and hums.
+The 3-D photon QR code sings out a gentle "ba-DOOP!" and the light rays envolping the vial turn quite green.
+Min smiles with satisfaction.

+Earther **GANGIE** trader: "Happy?"

+In response, Min tosses over the heavy pouch.
+The Earther **GANGIE** pulls out an [Ungurahua](https://youtu.be/baWFekERwsw) fruit, which looks like a rather large and plump, dark purple-black grape.
+The **GANGIE** gives it a good bite, to taste the fruit, see the color of the flesh, verify that it's the fruit that they are looking for.

 Min, on her way to the Space Barge station to leave Earth, stops by a black market drug dealer to buy a substance that when injected, will render her eSyrup tatoos undetectable by World Government standard issue scanners for 24 hours.
 Min has learned the circuitry of a chemical scanner, and uses it to verify the chemical components of the substance.
 The whole time, though, Min in stressed and the dealer is stone-faced.